thedanwood/PCAP-File-Analysis/README.md

 # PCAP-File-Analysis

-This git repository contains python code writtien for my cyber security module in my final year of study.
+This git repository contains python code written for my cyber security module in my final year of study.

 The aim was to understand the structure and format of PCAP files as well as the format of individual protocol frames inside.